 By purchasing a truck before year end, your company can actually use the purchase price of the truck as a tax deduction.
-Read on to learn more about how your company can utilize this deduction in the upcoming year.
+This deduction is called Section 179.

 Section 179 Deduction

 Section 179 of the IRS tax code allows you to deduct the full purchase price of qualifying equipment from your company’s gross income.
-This deduction was created in order to benefit small businesses and encourage investments into the company
+This deduction benefits small businesses and encourages investments into the company.

 Purchase or Lease?